Equity, diversity, inclusion and belonging

 - Neurodiversity Network

-Our Inclusion and Wellbeing Accountability Forum
+Our Accountability Forum

-It aims to:
+The forum aims to:

-- Continue our EDI and wellbeing work.
+- Continue our EDI and wellbeing work

-- Make key decisions related to EDI and wellbeing.
+- Make key decisions related to EDI and wellbeing

-- Report on challenges, explore problems and develop solutions.
+- Report on challenges, explore problems and develop solutions

-- Hold the British Red Cross accountable and drive improvement.
+- Hold the British Red Cross accountable and drive improvement

 If you have any questions about equity, diversity, and inclusion and wellbeing at the British Red Cross, please contact us at diversity@redcross.org.uk